 [sorry for the poor lighting, these are just quick snaps Paul takes on his phone, but you get the idea! 🙂 ]

 We did a session with a dog trainer to help us learn how to best prepare Peaches and get her adjusted before baby!
-I learned so much so I thought I’d share what we did in case you are wanting to do the same!
+A dog trainer helps me a lot when it comes to Peaches’ proper behavior.
+If you are planning to also hire a trainer, visit this site, Mike Lilley K9 LLC, and all the lessons will be a big help.
+I learned so much, so I thought I’d share what we did in case you are wanting to do the same!

 Tips to Help Prepare Your Dog for Baby: